-345 Mathematics for Business and Economics (3).
+Mathematics for Business and Economics (3).
 Prereq: MAT 202 or equivalent.

-Mathematics for Business and Economics is an introduction to the basic mathematical concepts used in business and economics.
-Topics include functions, differential calculus, optimization, statistics, and finance.
+Mathematics for Business and Economics is an introduction to the basic mathematical concepts used in finance and economics.
+Topics include functions, differential calculus, statistics, and finance.
 Applications to business are emphasized throughout the course.